danielpellegrini/php-oop-1/README.md

 ## - Create one or more classes that represent common objects.

-## - Declare its properties and then the "__construct" to instruct the class on how to create the object.
+## - Declare its properties and the "__construct" to instruct the class how to create the object.

-## Instanziare almeno 3 oggetti per ciascuna classe.
+## Instantiate at least 3 objects to each class.

 ---

-### Bonus: Provare a far interagire due oggetti.
-Per esempio, come abbiamo visto in classe, dove nella Biblioteca aggiungevamo il libro (oggetto Book).
-### Quindi nel bonus, il consiglio è quello di creare una classe che "contenga" un'altra.
-Es: Il Frigorifero con il Cibo, Il Concessionario con l'Automobile, Il Giradischi con il Vinile... etc..
+### Bonus: Try to make two objects interact.